Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 ## Fixed Bugs
 - Issue: Getting the NoReverseMatch error.
 I got this one several times.
-    - Fix: In my case I had to either adapt the url in the path itself or the link to the url in the template.
+    - Fix: In my case I had to either adapt the url in the path itself or the link to the url in the template and I used this [stackoverflow page](https://stackoverflow.com/questions/38390177/what-is-a-noreversematch-error-and-how-do-i-fix-it) to help me.
 - Issue: I could not get rid of the following error: A field with precision 1, scale  must round to an absolute value less than 1.
 This was after I changed the decimal places for the rating to 1 in the review model.
     - Fix: First I tried to change it back to 2 to get rid of the error and deal with decimal places later, but whatever number, also tried 3, I changed it into, the error was there to stay.
 After some time I asked a tutor.
 In the end the tutor suggested to reset migrations, since it was a weird error and so we did.
 It took me about a day to get back to where I was before.
 - Issue: when clicking on the add review button of the product detail page, landing on the add review page the error message, belonging to submitting the form if the form is not valid, is triggered on page loading since both fields on the form are required before submitting the form.